nehaparmar2506/smaato/README.md

 3. As of now redis cache is shared between instances, this is an antipattern for microservices, however can also be solved by either using distributed cache with locking or by making use of existing kafka streaming api.
 4. No of instances of request processor will need adjustment to serve the traffic based on how a load test performs.
+5. None of the modules as of now are backed with any tests(due to limited time) , because of the more emphasis on systems involved it would be nice to have some integrtion tests.